-IFRS S1 - General Requirements for Disclosure of Sustainability-related Financial Information
+IFRS S1 - General requirements for the disclosure of sustainability-related financial information

-This standard includes the core framework for the disclosure of material information on risks and opportunities related to sustainability throughout an entity's value chain.
+This standard includes the core framework for the disclosure of material information on sustainability-related risks and opportunities throughout an entity's value chain.

-IFRS S2 - Climate-related Disclosures
+IFRS S2 - Climate-related disclosures

-This is the first theme standard issued, which establishes requirements for entities to disclose climate-related risks and opportunities.
+It is the first standard issued that establishes requirements for entities to disclose information about climate-related risks and opportunities.